-- 2. The Guide sets out the general aspects which will be taken into account by the ECB in determining the prudential requirements for significant credit institutions.
-The policies set out in this Guide will be used as guidance by the JSTs when assessing individual requests and/or decisions that would involve the exercise of an option or discretion. - The structure of the Guide mirrors the structure of the relevant legislative acts (e.g. the CRR/CRD).
+- The Guide sets out the general aspects which will be taken into account by the ECB in determining the prudential requirements for significant credit institutions.
+The policies set out in this Guide will be used as guidance by the JSTs when assessing individual requests and/or decisions that would involve the exercise of an option or discretion. - The structure of the Guide mirrors the structure of the relevant legislative acts (e.g. the CRR/CRD-IV).
 The Guide should be read in conjunction with the relevant legal texts. - 4.
-The terms used in the Guide have the same meaning as defined in the CRR/CRD and Council Regulation (EU) No 1024/2013 (SSM Regulation), with the exception of cases where a term is specifically defined in this Guide for the purposes of this Guide only. - 5.
-The references to the CRD and the CRR should be considered as referring to the CRR and the CRD as amended by all EU legislation in force as of the date of publication of the revised version of the Guide on the ECB's banking supervision website.
+The terms used in the Guide have the same meaning as defined in the CRR/CRD-IV and Council Regulation (EU) No_1024/20135 (SSM Regulation)6,), with the exception of cases where a term is specifically defined in this Guide for the purposes of this Guide only.-7 - 5.
+The references to the CRD-IV and the CRR should be considered as referring to the CRR and the CRD as amended by all EU legislation in force as of the date of publication of the revised version of the Guide on the ECB's banking supervision website.
 The references should also be considered as including any regulatory or implementing technical standards provided for in those acts which have already been adopted, or as soon as they are adopted by the European Commission and published in the Official Journal of the European Union.
-Likewise, references to Commission Delegated Regulation (EU) 2015/61, concerning the liquidity coverage ratio, should be considered as referring to that act as amended by all relevant legislation in force as of the date of publication of the revised version of the Guide on the ECB's banking supervision website.
-In accordance with the CRD, national implementing law must also be taken into account (see also paragraph 12 below). - 6.
-The policies in this Guide take into account the results of an impact assessment exercise and the outcome of the public consultation carried out between 11 November and 16 December 2015.
-The ECB carefully examined the comments received during the consultation process and provided its own assessment in a feedback statement, which was published on 24 March 2016.
-A second consultation on the approach for the recognition of institutional protection schemes for prudential purposes was carried out between 19 February and 15 April 2016.
-An addendum to the ECB Guide was consulted between 18 May and 21 June 2016.
-The feedback statements, in which the ECB provides its own assessment of the comments received during those subsequent consultation processes, were published on 12 July and 10 August 2016 respectively.
-In addition, the ECB's assessment took into account the state of implementation of options and discretions across SSM jurisdictions and considered the treatment of the options and discretions by the Basel
+Likewise, references to Commission Delegated Regulation (EU) 2015/61, concerning the liquidity coverage ratio, should be considered as referring to that act as amended by all relevant legislation8 in force as of the date of publication of the revised version of the Guide on the ECB's banking supervision website.
+In accordance with the CRD-IV, national implementing law must also be taken into account (see also paragraph-11_12 below). - 6.
+The policies in this Guide take into account the results of an impact assessment exercise, as well as and the outcome of the public consultation carried out between 11-November and 16-December 2015.
+The ECB carefully examined the comments received during the consultation process and provided its own assessment in a Feedback Statement feedback statement, which was published on 24-March 2016.
+A second consultation on the approach for the recognition of institutional protection schemes for prudential purposes was carried out between 19-February and 15-April 2016.
+Finally, anAn addendum to the ECB Guide was consulted between 18-May and 21-June 2016.
+The feedback statements, in which the ECB provides its own assessment of the comments received during those subsequent consultation